 Products

 Both LOC and LCO methods use a liquid, cream, and oil.
-In both moisturizing techniques, the base liquid is a water-based moisturizer since oil-based moisturizers dry out hair.
+In both moisturizing techniques, the base liquid is a water-based moisturizer since oil-based products lack the water needed to actively hydrate the hair.

 The heaviness of the cream used in the LOC method keeps the hair strands together, further protecting moisture.

-On the other hand, low-porosity hair requires lighter products with more humectants.
+On the other hand, low-porosity hair requires lighter products with more humectants (ingredients that draw in moisture, like glycerin, honey, or aloe vera).
 These products can keep the hair hydrated and frizz-free without weighing down the hair.

 Maintenance